sanahmed/PhaME/README.md

 * Time::BaseName = 2.85
 * Time::HiRes = 1.9726

-The C/C++ compiling enviroNment might be required for installing dependencies.
+The C/C++ compiling environment might be required for installing dependencies.
 Systems may vary.
 Please assure that your system has the essential software building packages (e.g. build-essential for Ubuntu, XCODE for Mac...etc) installed properly before running the installing script.

 --------------------------------------------------------------
 ### Obtaining PhaME